coderefinery/git-intro/_episodes/05-branches.md

 ---
 layout: episode
 title: "Branching and Merging"
-teaching: 15
+teaching: 20
 exercises: 15
 questions:
   - How can I or my team work on multiple features in parallel?
-  - How to combine the changes in parallel tracks of work?
+  - How to combine the changes of parallel tracks of work?
   - What is branching and when should I do it?
   - How can I permanently reference a point in history, like a software version?